vatesfr/xen-orchestra/docs/web-hooks.md

 The plugin "web-hooks" needs to be installed and loaded for this feature to work.

-You can trigger an HTTP POST request to any URL you want when any of the Xen Orchestra API methods is called.
+You can trigger an HTTP POST request to a URL when a Xen Orchestra API method is called.

 * Go to Settings > Plugins > Web hooks
 * Add new hooks
 * For each hook, configure:
   * Method: the XO API method that will trigger the HTTP request when called
   * Type:
-    * pre: the request will be sent right before the method is run
+    * pre: the request will be sent when the method is called
-    * post: the request will be sent after the method action is fully completed
+    * post: the request will be sent after the method action is completed
   * URL: the full URL the requests will be sent to
 * Save the plugin configuration

-From now on, everytime the methods you configured will be called by any of the XOA's clients, a request will be sent to the URLs bound to it.
+From now on, every time the methods you configured will be called by an XO client, a request will be sent to the corresponding URLs.

 ## Request content